azuline/rose/docs/ARCHITECTURE.md

   call instead of an expensive file read.
 - Each track has a custom `roseid` tag.
 This tag is written to the source audio file.

+Therefore, provided that other programs do not erase the UUID, Rosé will be able to identify releases and tracks across arbitrarily drastic directory and file renames and tag changes.
+Rosé does not depend on the source directory's filenames or tags remaining static; the source directory can be freely modified.
+The only constraint is that each release must be a directory in the root of the `music_source_dir`.

 # Read Cache Update